kimh/kimh.github.io/source/_posts/2014-01-18-gotchas-in-writing-dockerfile-en.markdown

 Error build: /home/vagrant/myfile.txt: no such file or directory
 ```

 You got `no such file or directory` error even if you have the file.
 Why?
 This is because */home/vagrant/myfile.txt* is not added to the **context** of Dockerfile.
 Context in Dockerfile means files and directories available to the Dockerfile instructions.
-This, only files and directories can be added during build.
+Only files and directories in the context can be added during build.
 Files and sub directories under the current directory are added to the context.
 You can see this when you run build command.

 ```